B2B Matching Platform for Chinese Suppliers: Buyer Intent and Supplier Signals

 From search query to procurement description

-"I need 5,000 units of a stainless steel travel mug, double-walled, 500ml, FDA-compliant, for a retail launch in Canada" is a complete procurement description.
-A matching engine can parse that into: material (stainless steel), product type (drinkware), volume tier (5,000 units), compliance requirement (FDA), and market (Canada).
+"I need 5,000 units of a stainless steel travel mug, double-walled, 500ml, FDA-compliant, for a North American retail launch" is a complete procurement description.
+A matching engine can parse that into: material (stainless steel), product type (drinkware), volume tier (5,000 units), compliance requirement (FDA), and market context.
 Each of those parameters narrows the supplier pool.

 The output changes from a list of search results to a shortlist of matched suppliers — already filtered by the parameters the buyer actually cares about.
 Instead of opening fifty listings, the buyer reviews ten.